dusk-network/docs-public/src/content/docs/getting-started/wallet/wallet-js.md

 description: Usage documentation about the dusk-wallet-js library
 ---

-The dusk-wallet-js uses the web assembly generated from [`wallet-core`]("/wallet-core") the web assembly is embeded in the npm package that's released with the dusk-wallet-js
+The dusk-wallet-js uses the web assembly generated from [`wallet-core`]("/wallet-core") the web assembly is embedded in the npm package that's released with the dusk-wallet-js

 ## API